Skip to main content

 The PEST analysis

-This analysis measures external factors that could impact a company's profitability.
-Typically, it’s more effective with larger businesses that are more likely to experience the effect of macro events.
+This analysis measures external factors that could impact a company’s profitability.
+It’s typically more effective for larger businesses, which are more likely to feel the effect of macro events.
 Businesses commonly use it together with SWOT analysis.

 How to conduct a gap analysis